 And that is where we step in with sex education.
 As a parent, sex education is about many things, but the end goal is that you give your kids the skills to be able to make strong friendships and to have healthy loving relationships.

 Which means that we might talk about a wide range of topics, like consent, body safety, where babies come from, recognising their feelings, and much more.
-You can find more information about what kids could know about here.
+You can find more information about what kids could know about in this article on Hey Sigmund.

 So one of the most common mistakes made by parents is assuming that sex education is just about sex.